Missing in action: How Eritrean football was deflated at home and abroad

 Terry Venables, ex England, Spurs and Barcelona manager, dies aged 80

-Liverpool hold Man City as Haaland scores fastest 50 Premier League goals

-While fans elsewhere would be in an uproar, this isn’t the case among Eritrean football fans who’ve grown to expect this.
+Eritrean football fans have grown to expect this.
 The Red Sea Camels have now missed being in the running for a staggering total of 10 major international football competitions, including two World Cups, since 2010.

-While official explanations are never issued, Eritrean football insiders believe numerous high-profile defections of Eritrean footballers have led to the country’s authoritarian regime pulling the teams out of the qualifiers.
+While official explanations are never issued, Eritrean football insiders believe numerous high-profile desertions of footballers have led to the country’s authoritarian regime pulling the teams out of the qualifiers.

 That is also the case this time, says Daniel Solomon, a former Eritrean national team scout living abroad.